bamlab/dev-standards/backend/django/deploy-to-aws.mo.md

   - Precise that you are using Python 3+
   - Say no to "CodeCommit"
   - Generate a new SSH Keypair that you will share with your teammates
-- Check: EB should have generated a ".elasticbeanstalk" folder in your directoy with your configuration
+> Check: EB should have generated a ".elasticbeanstalk" folder in your directoy with your configuration
-- You can commit your setup
+- You can commit finaly your setup
   ```bash
   git add .
   git commit -m "Created EB project instance"
   ```

-### Configure your project for EB
+### Configure your project for EB (~15min)
 - We use cookiecutter as our base Django project at BAM, so we will use their configuration for EB:
   - Create a ".ebextensions" in your project root directoy
   - Copy the [EB configuration from cookie cutter repo](https://github.com/pydanny/cookiecutter-django/tree/master/%7B%7Bcookiecutter.project_slug%7D%7D/.ebextensions)